BESTenergytrade/simply/doc/source/actor_strategies.rst

 From left to right, the strategies gain in economic advantage for the actor, but also in complexity.
-While an actor in strategy 0 can only directly use or feed in energy from its own generation, in strategies 1 - 3 an actor can also have a battery storage system, which enables it to temporarily store energy that is not used by the household or, for example, an electric car.
+While an actor in strategy 0 can only directly use or feed in energy from its own generation, in strategies 1 - 3 an actor can also have a battery storage system, which enables it to temporarily store energy that is not used by the household or, for example, an electric vehicle.
 In this way, the strategies serve self-consumption.
-By also selling electrical energy from the battery in strategy 2 und 3 the economic efficiency of the power plant and the battery storage system is increased.
+By also selling electrical energy from the battery in strategy 2 und 3 the economic efficiency of the generator and the battery storage system is increased.

 Strategy 0
 ==========

 Electrical energy is bought or sold at the moment it is needed or there is generation surplus.
 The energy is traded at the price at which it is offered by the market maker.
-Since the future prices of the market maker are not known and there is no battery storage system, price fluctuations of the market maker cannot be used specifically.
+Since the future prices of the market maker are not considered and a battery storage system is not used to improve profits from price fluctuations of the guaranteed market maker prices.

 Strategy 1
 ==========

-In strategy 1, the actor knows its own electricity demand, the state of charge (SOC) of the battery storage system, and the prices of the market maker in the near future.
+In strategy 1, the actor trades based on its own residual electricity demand, the state of charge (SOC) of the battery storage system, and the prices of the market maker in the near future.
 This makes it possible to derive an ideal time to purchase electricity that is ahead of actual demand and minimizes the cost of purchasing electricity.
 This is possible due to the intermediate storage of energy in the battery.
 Electricity consumption and purchase can thus be decoupled in terms of